FDio/govpp/README.md

 log.Print("Version: ", reply.Version)
 ```

-See complete example in [examples/rpc-service](examples/rpc-service).
+See complete code for the example above: [examples/rpc-service](examples/rpc-service).

 ### Examples

-For all code examples demonstrating GoVPP features, please refer to the [examples](examples) directory.
+For complete code examples demonstrating vrious GoVPP features, please refer to the [examples](examples) directory.

 ## Documentation

-Refer to [User Guide](docs/USER_GUIDE.md) document for all the basics.
-If you run into issues or just need help debugging read our [Troubleshooting](docs/TROUBLESHOOTING.md) document.
+Refer to [User Guide](docs/USER_GUIDE.md) document for info about how to use GoVPP.
+If you run into any issues or need some help with debugging GoVPP, read our [Troubleshooting](docs/TROUBLESHOOTING.md) document.

-Go reference is available at https://pkg.go.dev/go.fd.io/govpp.
-More documentation can be found under [docs](docs) directory.
+Go reference docs are available at [pkg.go.dev](https://pkg.go.dev/go.fd.io/govpp).

+For other documentation refer to [docs](docs) directory.

 ## How to contribute?

+Anyone insterested in GoVPP development is welcome to join our bi-weekly [📣 GoVPP Community Meeting](https://github.com/FDio/govpp/discussions/46), where we accept inputs from projects using GoVPP and have technical discussions about actual development.

-- Contribute code by submitting a [Pull Request](https://github.com/FDio/govpp/pulls).
+- **Contribute code**: submit a [Pull Request](https://github.com/FDio/govpp/pulls)
-- Report bugs by opening an [Issue](https://github.com/FDio/govpp/issues).
+- **Report bugs**: open an [Issue](https://github.com/FDio/govpp/issues)
-- Ask questions & open discussions by starting a [Discussion](https://github.com/FDio/govpp/discussions).
+- **Ask questions**: start a [Discussion](https://github.com/FDio/govpp/discussions)

 ## Repository Structure